 Splashbacks made for the kitchen using laminated safety glass

-A glass splashback made from toughened safety glass, is particularly shock and Impact resistance.
+A glass splashback made from toughened safety glass is particularly shock and Impact resistance.
 In accordance with the safety regulations.
-The Glass panels are heat treated and hold substantially higher temperatures than ordinary glass.
+The Glass panels are heat-treated and hold substantially higher temperatures than ordinary glass.
 This makes them especially suited to splashback material due to the heat from the stove.
 Glass is manufactured in either 6 mm or 8 mm thickness.

 Attaching the splashback to your kitchen wall.

-There is also a staple strip with clip system, which are first attach with screws to the wall with an upper and lower rail, then the splashback is placed between the rails and clicked into place.
+There is also a staple strip with a clip system, which are first attach with screws to the wall with an upper and lower rail, then the splashback is placed between the rails and clicked into place.

 Caution broken glass!

 Under no circumstances should screws be turned in glass plates.
 Glass under extreme tension will break easily, this is especially true in the case of uneven walls.